ImranHuhn/AzureIntro/README.md

 <h2>Virtual Machines Section</h2>

-<p><b>Description: </b>The "Virtual Machines" section in Azure is like having a collection of powerful computers that you can use from anywhere.
+<b>Description: </b>The "Virtual Machines" section in Azure is like having a collection of powerful computers that you can use from anywhere.
 These virtual machines (VMs) can run different programs and tasks just like your home computer, but they live in the cloud.
 You can easily create, configure, and manage these VMs to do things like hosting websites, running applications, or storing data.
 It’s like having a remote control for a bunch of supercomputers, letting you start, stop, and customize them whenever you need.
-Plus, you only pay for the time you use them, making it a flexible and cost-effective solution for your projects.</p>
+Plus, you only pay for the time you use them, making it a flexible and cost-effective solution for your projects.

-<p><b>Goal: </b> Familiarize ourselves with “Virtual machines”. </p>
+<b>Goal: </b> Familiarize ourselves with “Virtual machines”.

-- <p>How do we navigate to “Virtual machines”?</p>
+- How do we navigate to “Virtual machines”?
-- <p>How to identify if we are in “Virtual machines”?</p>
+- How to identify if we are in “Virtual machines”?
-- <p>What buttons does “Virtual machines” contain?</p>
+- What buttons does “Virtual machines” contain?
-- <p>What sections exist in “Virtual machines”?</p>
+- What sections exist in “Virtual machines”?

 ![04_virtualmachine](https://github.com/ImranHuhn/AzureIntro/assets/52342912/99935880-2890-4b53-97ad-d971892ce3c9)